 Each conveyancing transaction is unique, so the final cost will depend on such factors as the value of the property and whether it is freehold or leasehold.
-A Buckinghamshire conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax*, Land Registry fees, searches and bank transfer charges.
-Check out our guide to average conveyancing fees in 2020 to gauge the costs involved in conveyancing for a Buckinghamshire sale or purchase.
+A Buckinghamshire conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax***, Land Registry fees, searches and bank transfer charges.
+Check out our guide to average conveyancing fees to gauge the costs involved in conveyancing for a Buckinghamshire sale or purchase.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 Where are Buckinghamshire's best home-mover destinations?

 Their easy connections to London make Buckinghamshire towns such as High Wycombe, Gerrards Cross, Amersham and Beaconsfield particularly appealing to commuters.
 Milton Keynes offers the ultimate in urban living.
 But if something more rural is more up your winding street, Chiltern Hills' villages such as Hambledon, Missenden and the Chalfonts are must-views on any property shopping list.

 The most affordable parts of the county include Buckingham itself and villages outside of the Chiltern Hills such as Haddenham.

 How much does an average property cost in Buckinghamshire?